-Part of John Harding’s Belle Meade Plantation, Harding gave 87 acres to his granddaughter Susannah Elizabeth (Susan) McGavock Smith (1829-1894) and husband William Henry Smith (~1799-1859) when they married in 1850.
-The large mansion was a 2-story gingerbread home with large bay windows and several turrets.
+Part of John Harding’s Belle Meade Plantation (demonstrating how truly large the Belle Meade lands were), Harding gave 87 acres to his granddaughter Susannah Elizabeth (Susan) McGavock Smith (1829-1894) and husband William Henry Smith (~1799-1859) when they married in 1850.
+The large mansion had large bay windows and several turrets.
 Susan’s parents were Frank and Amanda Harding McGavock.
 After the death of her husband, Susan remained at Lynnwood for about 35 years longer until she sold the property to the Gardners.

 A couple years later, Mr. and Mrs. William D. Witherspoon bought the property by 1911, but sadly William died in the same year.
 Witherspoon was general solicitor for the Tennessee Central Railroad.
 The widow Witherspoon sold the farm, and George Wimberly Killebrew (1862-1928) and Donna Maria Frierson Killebrew (1871-1949) owned the home.
 He was vice president of Hippodrome Motor Co.